ChrisPritchard/FSH/README.md

 If a code expression is the first expression on a line, then it is treated as a **FSI Interaction**.
 Otherwise it is treated as a **FSI Expression**.
 What is the difference?

 - A FSI Interaction can be any valid F# code. `let x = 10`, `50 * 5`, `let grep (s: string) arr = arr |> Array.filter (fun line -> line.Contains(s))` are all valid interactions.
 - A FSI Expression must be F# that evaluates to a value. `let x = 10` is not a valid expression, but `let x = 10 in x` *is* valid as it will evaluate to 10.
-Likewise, defining functions like `let grep ...` above is not valid unless it is immediately used in a `in` expression, like `let grep... in grep ".dll"` (which also locally scope grep, making it not usable again without being redefined).
+Likewise, defining functions like `let grep ...` above is not valid unless it is immediately used in a `in` expression, like `let grep... in grep ".dll"` (which will also locally scope grep, making it not usable again without being redefined).

 ### Piped values

-Because expressions are only run when there is a value to be piped into them, they have the additional contraint that they must support a parameter that matches the piped value (either a string or a string array).
+Because expressions are only run when there is a value to be piped into them, in FSH they have the additional contraint that they must support a parameter that matches the piped value (either a string or a string array).
 The reason is that in `echo "test" |> (fun s -> s.ToUpper())`, the code that is passed to the hidden FSI process is actually `let piped = "test" in piped |> (fun s -> s.ToUpper())`

 Normally the piped value will be a string, as above.
 However if the prior result contains line breaks, it will be split into an array.
 E.g. ls or dir, if used on a directory with more than one file, will produce a piped string array for code expressions to use.